truedex-labs/truedex.tokenlist/README.md

-# TrueDex Token Listing
+# TRUCDex Token Listing
-Token Listing on TrueDEX
+Token Listing on TRUCDEX

 # How to get listed
 1. Fork this project into your own github repo and clone it locally;